Sunday, June 9, 2024

 The next step is to put a coat of oil-based enamel on the letters.
 This sign has a medium-dark background so I used 1 Shot Chromatic Fast-dry block out enamel, which only comes in white.
 Using a 3-inch cotton roller for smooth surfaces, carefully coat the letters with vertical strokes and then diagonal strokes.
 It's okay if the coat seems transparent.
 Once all the raised areas have a first coat go back to where you began and immediately start applying a second coat the same way.
 If you see the first coat lifting off it's too tacky, wait fifteen minutes then try applying the second coat again.
 Go slow, you will probably hit the background accidentally with the roller once or twice but just keep going, you will clean that up at the end.
 I also needed a 1/4" fitch to paint white in gaps where the foam had broken away.

-The fast dry chromatic only needs 1-2 hours to dry, so that gives you a good opportunity to paint the border using a slightly darker shade of water based latex than the background.
+The fast dry chromatic only needs 1-2 hours to dry, so that gives you time to paint the border using a slightly darker shade of water based latex than the background.
 Use a decent two inch cutter and give it two coats; make sure you jam the loaded brush into any dents and chips in the substrate.
 You want to seal it really well.

 Lettering and outlining is done with 1 Shot enamel and a fitch.
 Since we primed all the raised surfaces with white block out enamel the colors will go on smooth and appear very vibrant.
 A single coat was sufficient for the lemon yellow and fire red I used.
 Once that's done, return to the background: using a rag with a little bit of mineral spirits, wipe away stray block out enamel and then with your 2" cutter touch those up and wherever else needs it.
 Give the whole sign a thorough inspection because once you walk away it probably won't be touched for another 10 years.
 I'm going to come back and apply some vinyl decals to the round panels at the bottom but the repaint process is complete.
 Remove all the masking material and clean up.